Kaaz/DiscordBot/readme_template.md

 # DiscordBot

 A Java bot for [Discord](https://discordapp.com/) using the [Discord4J interface](https://github.com/austinv11/Discord4J/).
 It uses mysql to store data, a create script can be found in the sql folder
+To get music from youtube it makes use of [youtube-dl](https://github.com/rg3/youtube-dl) and [avconv](https://libav.org/avconv.html)

 ## What can it do?